sfosc/sfosc/content/sfosc-book/governance.md

 the "core team".
 This group is responsible for creating "sub-teams" that focus on particular areas, each led by a member of the core.
-The sub-teams themselves have the responsibility for driving their own membership guidelines, and for making decisions based on rusts own core community value of consensus.
+The sub-teams themselves have the responsibility for driving their own membership guidelines, and for making decisions based on Rust's own core community value of consensus.
 A [significant amount of
 effort](https://github.com/rust-lang/rfcs/blob/master/text/1068-rust-governance.md)
 has gone in to this structure, and in practice, it’s clearly working well.